 Lockwood, Alex.
 The Pig in Thin Air.
 Lantern Books, 2016.

----------------- “How To Turn a Man Vegan: Interviews with 40 Vegan Men Who Overcame Obstacles to Change their Lifestyles”.
+---.
+“How To Turn a Man Vegan: Interviews with 40 Vegan Men Who Overcame Obstacles to Change their Lifestyles”.
 Unpublished manuscript, in press.

 Luke, Brian.
 Brutal: Manhood and The Exploitation of Animals.
 University of Illinois Press, 2007.